-What you can do to help with your claim for Tampa disability benefits
+What you can do to help with your claim for Brandon disability benefits

-There are a number of things you can do to help your Tampa disability attorney put together your best possible case for Social Security disability benefits:
+There are a number of things you can do to help your Brandon disability attorney put together your best possible case for Social Security disability benefits:

 - See your doctor regularly.